informalsystems/themis-contract/docs/04-formatting.md

 ![Example showing section cross references](./cross-references.png)

-And the reference should be hyperlink anchored to section heading 1.1.
+`Section 1.1` will be a hyperlink anchored to the section heading 1.1.

 ## Enumerated lists

 ### Auto-numbered lists

-We prefer the `#.` syntax for enumerating lists with Arabic numerals:
+We prefer the `#.` syntax for enumerating lists when we don't care about which enumerator will be used:

 ```markdown
 #.
 Item 1